⚛️

 Quantum States

-A quantum state is a mathematical entity that provides a probability distribution for the outcomes of each possible measurement on a system.
-The state of a quantum system is described by a density operator acting on the underlying Hilbert space of the quantum system.
-Knowledge of the quantum state together with the rules for the system's evolution in time exhausts all that can be predicted about the system's behavior.
+A is a mathematical entity that provides a probability distribution for the outcomes of each possible measurement on a .
+The of a is described by a acting on the underlying of the .
+Knowledge of the together with the rules for the system's exhausts all that can be predicted about the system's behavior.

 QuTIpy States